Adopt a Golem/et

 In the early days of the COVID-19 pandemic, something new happened.
 Golem/et began to arise en mass to protect not only the Jewish people, but also all in need and all the world (Yisrael v’Yishmael v’al kol yoshvei tevel).

 Unlike the golem of the past, these were not made from clay but rather from felt or glitter.
 They were soft, huggable, and quite fabulous.
-The first was named Good Golly Golem, and looked a bit like a gingerbread cookie.
+The first was named Good Goshy Golem, and looked a bit like a gingerbread cookie.
 This golem/et taught their cræftress that the people needed her skills, and asked her to cræft minyans of golem/et to provide one for any and all who need one.
-Golly also taught their cræftress the mystery of Glitter Golem, who protect the people through sparkles, joy, laughter, dancing, and mirthful mischief.
+Goshy also taught their cræftress the mystery of Glitter Golem, who protect the people through sparkles, joy, laughter, dancing, and mirthful mischief.
 These were not the golem of old, but a new chapter in the myth — the golem/et.

 The golem is a highly mutable metaphor with seemingly limitless symbolism.
 It can be a victim or villain, Jew or non-Jew, man or woman—or sometimes both.
 Over the centuries it has been used to connote war, community, isolation, hope, and despair.Marilyn Cooper, Moment Magazine